 - Assignment #4: From your nine works, now choose three works of art, one from each of the three major themes.
 Write a draft double-spaced of a three-paragraph essay one paragraph for each artwork.
-For each artwork, describe in detail: - 1) What is the theme and why it appeals to you? - 2) What is the type of art and why it appeals to you?

-3) What tools of the artist in that artwork appeal to you and why?
+For each artwork, describe in detail: - 1) What is the theme and why does it appeal to you? - 2) What is the type of art and why does it appeal to you? - 3) What tools of the artist in that artwork appeal to you and why.
 This is an explanatory essay, be specific about what you like.
-Paste a copy of each artwork into your word document and identify each by title, artist, date, culture, size, medium and museum.

-Assignment #5: Ms. Rindsberg will use Checklist #1-4 to see that you have met the standards for the assignment.
+Paste a copy of each artwork into your word document and identify each by title, artist, date, culture, size, medium and museum. - Assignment #5: Ms. Rindsberg will use Checklist #1-4 to see that you have met the standards for the assignment.
 Make any corrections, improvements and/or provide additional information if requested.
 Turn in your finished essay.